shulgaalexey/geocoder/README.md

 ## Prerequisites
+*The following assumes that you have already basic knowledge in Tizen development:* https://developer.tizen.org/development/getting-started/preface

 Maps Service API requires a security key, issued by Maps Provider.

-In case of HERE, the security key is a concatenation of app_id and app_code, generated on https://developer.here.com/plans/api/consumer-mapping accordingly to your consumer plan.
+In case of HERE, the security key is a concatenation of app_id and app_code.

+This is generated on https://developer.here.com/plans/api/consumer-mapping accordingly to your consumer plan.
 ```
 “your-security-key” is “app_id/app_code”
 ```

 ## 1. Create empty Tizen Native Application
-In the IDE create an empty Application and run it (on Emulator or Device)
+In the IDE create an empty Application and run it on emulator or device.

 <img src="https://github.com/shulgaalexey/geocoder/blob/master/doc/create_empty_prj.png" alt="Create Empty Tizen Native Project" style="width:500px"/>

 When the application started, the "Hello Tizen" label should appear.

-NOTE: Get familiar with instructions how to create an empty Application on the page https://developer.tizen.org/development/ -> "Native Application" -> "Creating Your First Tizen Application"
+NOTE: Get familiar with instructions on how to create an empty application at https://developer.tizen.org/development/ Go to "Native Application" -> "Creating Your First Tizen Application".

 ## 2. Start Maps Service